The following is not to be construed as legal advice. Consult an attorney.

 However, time is of the essence when the foreclosure process begins, so you must act quickly.
 A qualified attorney should be involved in the transaction immediately!

-• You must have a genuine drive to succeed in the process.
-A motivated seller is far more likely to receive a favorable outcome than one who is unmotivated.
+- Have a genuine drive to succeed in the process– A motivated seller is far more likely to receive a favorable outcome than one who is unmotivated.

-• You must have a team of professionals experienced with short sales working with you including a real estate agent and attorney.
+- Have a team of professionals experienced with short sales working with you– Including a real estate agent and attorney.

-• Finally, you must take care of your property.
-The condition of the home is YOUR responsibility until the closing is complete!
+Take care of your property– The condition of the home is your responsibility until the closing is complete!